 After vomiting stops, affected individuals should receive enteral nutritional supplementation as needed to calm nausea.
 Physicians should then slowly and carefully reintroduce fluids and small, frequent meals into an affected individual’s diet.
 Meals should consist of foods that are high in carbohydrates and low in fat.

 In some persistent cases of hyperemesis gravidarum, drugs that may lessen nausea and vomiting can be prescribed (antiemetic drug therapy).
-In a recent study of 254 women with HG in the US, 36 different medications/treatments were administered and among the most common (antacids, antihistamines, intravenous fluids, promethazine, metoclopramide, sea-bands, special diet, vitamins, and ondansetron) patients self-reported that ondansetron and/or intravenous fluids were the most effective (approximately 50%) in treating HG.
-A recent clinical trial of ondansetron compared to doxylamine/pyridoxine also found ondansetron to be superior in the treatment of nausea and vomiting of pregnancy, and a recent review found it was not significantly associated with increased risk of adverse fetal outcome.
+Some antiemetics used to treat HG include doxylamine/pyridoxine, diphenhydramine, metoclopramide, ondansetron and corticosteroids.
+In a study of 254 women with HG in the US, 36 different medications/treatments were administered and among the most common (antacids, antihistamines, intravenous fluids, promethazine, metoclopramide, sea-bands, special diet, vitamins, and ondansetron) patients self-reported that ondansetron and/or intravenous fluids were the most effective (approximately 50%) in treating HG.
+A recent clinical trial of ondansetron compared to doxylamine/pyridoxine also found ondansetron to be superior in the treatment of nausea and vomiting of pregnancy, and recent reviews find it is either not significantly associated or minimally associated with increased risk of adverse fetal outcome.
+More studies are needed to determine whether this unconfirmed minimal risk is greater than the risk to the mother/offspring if left untreated.

-Currently a clinical trial is underway comparing the effectiveness of ondansetron to gabapentin for treating hyperemesis gravidarum.
-However, it should be noted that a case of maternal intestinal obstruction and ondansetron has been reported.
+A clinical trial is currently underway comparing the effectiveness of ondansetron to gabapentin for treating hyperemesis gravidarum.
+It should be noted that a case of maternal intestinal obstruction and ondansetron has been reported and stool softeners may be recommended with use in cases of severe constipation.
 Importantly, most medications/treatments have not been studied thoroughly in pregnant women with HG, and their FDA approval labeling may caution that they are not approved for pregnant or nursing women.
-Because most medications are not very effective in treating severe hyperemesis and/or many women fear medication in pregnancy, there is a high rate of therapeutic termination.
-While the long-term effect on the mother and exposed child are currently unknown, it is also important to consider that the long-term effects of nutritional disturbances caused by untreated hyperemesis are equally understudied.
-Meanwhile the link between poor diet in otherwise normal pregnancies and cross-generational effects are well known and are likely to be mimicked in some cases of hyperemesis gravidarum.
+Because most medications are not very effective in treating severe hyperemesis and/or many women fear medication in pregnancy, there is a high rate of women discontinuing drug therapies.
+There is also increasing use of cannabis to self-treat HG.
+While the long-term effect on the mother and exposed child are currently unknown, it is also important to consider that the long-term effects of nutritional disturbances and dehydration caused by untreated hyperemesis are equally understudied.
+Meanwhile, the link between poor diet in otherwise normal pregnancies and cross-generational effects are well known and are likely to be mimicked in some cases of hyperemesis gravidarum.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.